reduckted/GitWebLinks/visual-studio/README.md

 This will create a link using the name of the branch that is currently checked out.

-This is good if you only need the link to be useful for a short period of time (for example, sharing a link via email or instant messaging), but it's not great for producing permalinks - if the code on that branch changes in the future, the link maybe become invalid.
+This is good if you only need the link to be useful for a short period of time (for example, sharing a link via email or instant messaging), but it's not great for producing permalinks - if the code on that branch changes in the future, the link may become invalid.

 ### `defaultBranch`